About the Center for Latin American Studies

 - Conexión Guatemala

-CLAS unites schools and disciplines across campus around year-long themes such as Liberation Theology (2010-2011) and Afro-Latin America (2011-2012).
-Since its designation as a National Resource Center (NRC) in 2006, CLAS has served over 250,000 people through its innovative CLAS K-16 outreach program.
-We host or co-sponsor over 100 events during the academic year targeting the university, businesses, and the general public.
-CLAS also serves as a resource for neighboring universities and the regional community at large.
-We regularly partner with local arts groups and community organizations to sponsor events.
-We have pioneered an effort to bring together NGOs, faith-based organizations, and academics working in Guatemala to coordinate efforts.
+Since its designation as a National Resource Center (NRC) in 2006, CLAS has served over 300,000 people through its innovative CLAS K-16 outreach program.
+We host or co-sponsor over 100 events during the academic year engaging with businesses, the media, K-16 communities, community colleges, minority-serving institutions, and the general public.
 We serve as a national resource through a variety of other programs as well, including cultural competency seminars, a film and lecture series, traveling culture boxes and an outreach lending library.
 Visit our Outreach section to learn more.